-How to plot and visualize YOLOv9 predictions
+How to plot YOLOv9 predictions

 A common task in working with computer vision models is visualizing model predictions.
 Being able to qualitatively visualize predictions is useful in in model development, testing, and work to prepare a model for production.